4ms/stm32mp1-baremetal/README.md

 This is a set of example and template projects for bare-metal applications on the STM32MP15x Cortex-A7 microprocessor.
 I use "Bare-metal" to mean no OS, so unlike most STM32MP1 or Cortex-A tutorials, there is no Linux or RTOS.
-Basic systems such as handling interrupts, setting up a stack, memory management, are handled in these projects, as well as more advanced featues like parallel processing (multiple cores) and coprocessor control.
+Basic systems such as handling interrupts, setting up a stack, memory management, etc. are handled in these projects, as well as more advanced featues like parallel processing (multiple cores) and coprocessor control.

 The target audience is the developer who is already familiar with the Cortex-M series.
 Rather than give a ground-up introduction to microcontrollers/processors, these projects assume you are familiar with MCUs such as the Cortex-M0/M3/M4/M7 or perhaps AVR (ATMEGA) chips.
+Requirements:
+  * You should be comfortable with the concepts of interrupts, stacks, HAL, etc.
+  * You should be able to build a Makefile project from the command line, or be fluent in some IDE such that you can convert a Makefile project to your preferred format.
+  * You should be able to understand simple C++ code, at least at a basic level.

-You should be comfortable with the concepts of interrupts, stacks, HAL, etc. If not, you'll need to brush up on microcontroller fundamentals before proceeding.
+If not, you'll need to brush up on microcontroller and command-line fundamentals before proceeding.

-Most of the code is in modern C++, with some assembly thrown in there where needed.
-You don't need to know C++ or assembly, the projects are very simple and should be easy to follow.

 I am actively refining and adding new example projects to this.
 If you want to see something, please ask! (open a github issue)

 Here's a list of the example projects:

-  * **Minimal Boot**: Hello World project to prove the bootloader and your hardware is working.
+  * **[Minimal Boot](https:github.com/4ms/stm32mp1-baremetal/tree/master/examples/minimal_boot)**: Hello World project to prove the bootloader and your hardware is working.
-  * **Ctest**: Demonstrates the startup code for a C/C++ project: setting up the stack, initializing globals, etc.
+  * **[Ctest](https:github.com/4ms/stm32mp1-baremetal/tree/master/examples/ctest)**: Demonstrates the startup code for a C/C++ project: setting up the stack, initializing globals, etc.
-  * **Basic IRQ**: Basic interrupt handling with the A7's Generic Interrupt Controller.
+  * **[Basic IRQ](https:github.com/4ms/stm32mp1-baremetal/tree/master/examples/basic_irq)**: Basic interrupt handling with the A7's Generic Interrupt Controller.
-  * **Nested IRQ**: More sophisticed interrupt handling: interrupts interrupting interrupts! (and using lambdas as handlers!)
+  * **[Nested IRQ](https:github.com/4ms/stm32mp1-baremetal/tree/master/examples/nested_irq)**: More sophisticed interrupt handling: interrupts interrupting interrupts! (and using lambdas as handlers!)
-  * **Multicore_a7**: Demonstrates running both A7 cores in parallel.
+  * **[Multicore_a7](https:github.com/4ms/stm32mp1-baremetal/tree/master/examples/multicore_a7)**: Demonstrates running both A7 cores in parallel.
-  * **Copro_rproc**: Using the rproc feature of U-Boot to load and run firmware on the M4 core in parallel with the A7 core.
+  * **[Copro_rproc](https:github.com/4ms/stm32mp1-baremetal/tree/master/examples/copro_rproc)**: Using the rproc feature of U-Boot to load and run firmware on the M4 core in parallel with the A7 core.
-  * **Copro_embedded**: Embedding the M4 firmware binary into the A7's firmware binary, and loading it on demand.
+  * **[Copro_embedded](https:github.com/4ms/stm32mp1-baremetal/tree/master/examples/copro_embedded)**: Embedding the M4 firmware binary into the A7's firmware binary, and loading it on demand.
 Wacky, but cool.
-  * **Audio Processor**: A fun practical project that lets you select one of several audio synths to play.
+  * **[[Audio Processor]](https:github.com/4ms/stm32mp1-baremetal/tree/master/examples/audio_processor)**: A fun practical project that lets you select one of several audio synths to play.
 Requires STM32MP1 Discovery board.
 Uses STM32-HAL, some DaisySP example projects, and some Faust algorithms.
 TODO: use multi-core A7.
-  * **USB MSC Device**: Simple example that creates a USB Mass Storage Class device (aka "USB thumb drive").
+  * **[USB MSC Device](https://github.com/4ms/stm32mp1-baremetal/tree/master/examples/usb_msc_device)**: Simple example that creates a USB Mass Storage Class device (aka "USB thumb drive").

 ## Overview